carbon-language/carbon-lang/mlir/docs/LangRef.md

 ### Builtin Attribute Values

 Builtin attributes are a core set of
-[dialect attributes](#dialect-attribute-values) that are defined in a builtin dialect and thus available to all users of MLIR.
+[dialect attribute values](#dialect-attribute-values) that are defined in a builtin dialect and thus available to all users of MLIR.

 ```
 builtin-attribute ::=    affine-map-attribute